Applications are now closed for JASP+ 2022. Stay tuned for next year's programming!

 Join us!

-In addition to providing basic background information, applicants are asked to write a short personal statement about how they see the digital humanities working in the study of literature, including personal examples of how they hope to use digital tools to further their pedagogy.
+JASP+ is grateful to work closely with the Jane Austen Summer Program Teacher Scholarship to support the work of our teachers, build community, and connect them to new digital humanities tools and technologies.
+Please visit the Jane Austen Summer Program website to learn more.
+Applicants are asked to write a short personal statement about how they see the digital humanities working in the study of literature, including personal examples of how they hope to use digital tools to further their pedagogy.

 Please email Anna Merz and Katherine Stein for more information.